mberman42/mberman42/README.md

 - 👋 Hi, I’m Michael Berman
-- 👀 I use data science to understand and inform more effective public poliy.
-I'm most interested in GIS, machine learning, and impact evaluation methods.
+- 👀 I use data science to understand and inform more effective public policy.
+I work primarily in machine learning, GIS, and impact evaluation.
 - 📫 How to reach me: itsberman1@gmail.com

 <!---